.

 AI and Being Human

-Rev. Nica Eaton-Guinn
+Rev. Nica Eaton

 Enjoy this video of Rev. Nica’s sermon or read it below.